CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 12.5.
 Amendments.

 (a) Plan Modifications.
-The Plan may be amended, modified, or supplemented by the Debtors in the manner provided for by section 1127 of the Bankruptcy Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code; provided, that the Plan may only be amended, modified, or supplemented with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).
+The Plan may be amended, modified, or supplemented by the Debtors in the manner provided for by section 1127 of the Bankruptcy Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code; provided, that the Plan may only be amended, modified, or supplemented with the consent of the Requisite Consenting Creditors and the Equity Committee (with respect to any provisions affecting the rights or recovery of Holders of Existing Common Interests) (subject to the parties' rights and obligations under the RSA).
 In addition, after the Confirmation Date, so long as such action does not materially and adversely affect the treatment of Holders of Allowed Claims or Existing Common Interests pursuant to the Plan or the Rights Offering, the Debtors may remedy any defect or omission or reconcile any inconsistencies in the Plan or the Confirmation Order with respect to such matters as may be necessary to carry out the purposes of effects of the Plan, and any Holder of a Claim or Interest that has accepted the Plan shall be deemed to have accepted the Plan as amended, modified, or supplemented.

 (b) Other Amendments.
 Prior to the Effective Date, the Debtors may make appropriate technical adjustments and modifications to the Plan and the documents contained in the Plan Supplement without further order or approval of the Bankruptcy Court; provided, that such adjustments or modifications may only be made with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).